 Rakeback

-Definition: a reward structure where part of paid rake may be returned to eligible players.
+Definition: A reward structure where part of paid rake may be returned to eligible players.

-Example: eligibility can depend on operator terms, status level and current promotion rules.
+Plain example: Eligibility can depend on operator terms, status level and current promotion rules.

-Common confusion: rakeback should not be treated as guaranteed value or a reason to play higher stakes.
+Common confusion: Rakeback should not be treated as guaranteed value or a reason to play higher stakes.

 KYC

-Definition: identity, age, location and account-ownership checks used by operators.
+Definition: Identity, age, location and account-ownership checks used by operators.

-Example: KYC can affect account access, deposits, withdrawals and eligibility.
+Plain example: KYC can affect account access, deposits, withdrawals and eligibility.

-Common confusion: passing KYC is not the same as legal advice or a guarantee of account outcome.
+Common confusion: Passing KYC is not the same as legal advice or a guarantee of account outcome.

 Self-exclusion